openstack/openstack-manuals/doc/common/glossary.rst

       Unique ID assigned to each Networking VIF.

-   VIP

-      The primary load balancing configuration object.
-      Specifies the virtual IP address and port where client traffic is received.
-Also defines other details such as the load balancing method to be used, protocol, and so on.
-This entity is sometimes known in load-balancing products as a virtual server, vserver, or listener.

    Virtual Central Processing Unit (vCPU)

       Subdivides physical CPUs.
 Instances can then use those